Do you ever go to tackle your Maths lessons and think to yourself, ‘I’m not doing a very good job at this!

 2. Focusing on rote memory rather than understanding

 We know that fluency is important – we have written many blog posts about it and how to achieve it!
-But students need to combine fluency with a deeper understanding of the underlying concepts.
+However, students need to combine fluency with a deeper understanding of the underlying concepts.

 We don’t want students simply memorising facts without knowing how they work because this will lead to them struggling to apply those concepts in different contexts.